shitcoinsociety/.github/profile/README.md

 We are developing the world's largest [open-source crypto MLM platform](https://github.com/shitcoinsociety/platform), complete with a built-in trading engine.
 Earn dividends simply by holding our Revenue Share Token ($RST), available for presale from [select members](https://github.com/buhrmi) of the Shitcoin Society.

-We don't have a corporate website, so this GitHub page has to suffice for now.
-For support and other inquiries, feel free to reach out at support@shitcoinsociety.com

-And don't forget to follow us on our socials and on [YouTube](https://youtube.com/@shitcoinsociety) for the latest news.
+Make sure to subscribe to our [development streams](https://twitch.tv/buhrmiproggt) and [YouTube channel](https://youtube.com/@shitcoinsociety) to not miss the latest news.

 ## Do you have one of these?